60TH INAUGURAL CEREMONIES

 The Swearing-In Ceremony:

-Donald J. Trump was sworn-in as 47th President of the United States, becoming the second-ever former president to return to office for a non-consecutive term in office.
+Donald J. Trump was sworn-in as 47th President of the United States, becoming the second-ever former president to return to office for a second, non-consecutive term.
 JD Vance was sworn-in for his first term as 50th Vice President of the United States.

 Location: